talkohavy/guides/docs/programming/kubernetes.md

 minikube start
 ```

-It's your 2nd+ time running this command:
+If it's your 2nd+ time running this command:

 ```bash
 minikube start